jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 Permissions
 ===========

 Permissions are what allow owners to manage and track how their resources are used by others.

+.. _`including-permission`:

 Permission to include
 ^^^^^^^^^^^^^^^^^^^^^